cdpxe/CCEAP/documentation/README.md

 In the exercises, students should try to create covert channels **or** should try to determine the type (pattern) of a given covert channel.
 Therefore, the lecturer can perform one of two exercises:

 - The lecturer can ask the *students to establish a hidden communication that represents a given pattern*.
-The pattern can be one of the known patterns of the available [pattern collection](http://ih-patterns.blogspot.de/p/test.html), e.g. [ValueModulation](http://ih-patterns.blogspot.de/p/references-1-s.html) or [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html).
+The pattern can be one of the known patterns of the available [pattern collection](http://ih-patterns.blogspot.de/p/test.html), e.g. [Value Modulation](http://ih-patterns.blogspot.de/p/references-1-s.html) or [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html).
 Therefore, the students need to find out how to create a covert channel for the particular pattern using the CCEAP protocol by analyzing the protocol structure and the `client` tool's command line parameters.
 - Alternatively, the lecturer can ask the students to *determine the hiding pattern for a given traffic recording or for given tool parameters* that were used to run the client.